 Preservation of Evidence.
-Preservation of evidence is critical in instances of sexual misconduct.
-Prompt reporting may preserve options that delayed reporting does not, including the preservation of physical evidence (which may be necessary to prove sexual misconduct or to obtain a judicial order of protection), the support of crisis counseling, and immediate police response.
+Preservation of evidence is critical in instances of power-based violence or sexual misconduct.
+Prompt reporting may preserve options that delayed reporting does not, including the preservation of physical evidence (which may be necessary to prove power-based violence or sexual misconduct or to obtain a judicial order of protection), the support of crisis counseling, and immediate police response.

 Prevention and Awareness Programs.
 Recipient annually offers education and prevention programs that include, but are not limited to: (a) awareness programs; (b) bystander intervention programs; (c) ongoing prevention and awareness campaigns; (d) primary prevention programs; and (e) education on risk reduction.

 Awareness Programs.
-Awareness programs consist of community-wide or audience-specific programming, initiatives, and strategies that increase audience knowledge and share information and resources to prevent violence, promote safety, and reduce sexual misconduct.
+Awareness programs consist of community-wide or audience-specific programming, initiatives, and strategies that increase audience knowledge and share information and resources to prevent violence, promote safety, and reduce sexual misconduct or power-based violence.

 Bystander Intervention.
 Bystander intervention consists of safe and positive options that may be carried out by an individual or individuals to prevent harm or intervene when there is a risk of dating violence, domestic violence, sexual assault, or stalking.
 It also includes recognizing situations of potential harm, understanding institutional structures and cultural conditions that facilitate violence, overcoming barriers to intervening, identifying safe and effective intervention options, and taking action to intervene.